Wandmalfarbe/pandoc-latex-template/README.md

 ## Required LaTeX Packages

-LaTeX manages addons and additional functionality in so called packages.
+LaTeX manages addons and additional functionality in so-called packages.
 You might get the following error when compiling a document with the Eisvogel
 template: